malloc37/ByteDojoArchiKata2026/README.md

 **Build a dependable estate platform first.
 Add AI around it to detect patterns and recommend actions.**

-O'Reilly Architectural Kata 2026 — AI-assisted software architecture.
-Team ByteDojo.

 The estate runs 40 historic rides and more than 200 animals across 55 enclosures, for 5,000 visitors a day growing to at least 15,000.
 Wi-Fi coverage across the grounds is patchy.
-Essential operations — selling tickets, admitting visitors, closing an unsafe ride, recording animal care — continue when the internet, the cloud or an AI provider is unavailable. **AI never sits in the control path.**
+Essential operations like selling tickets, admitting visitors, closing an unsafe ride, recording animal care continue when the internet, the cloud or an AI provider is unavailable.
+AI never does not sit in the control path.

 ---